nabilabd/monitorMP/Description.md

 Additionally, this partner can implement event handlers, that schedule for events to happen based on when a machine malfunctions.
 In particular, a technician is deployed to fix the error-ridden machine.
 To do so, he uses a certain amount of resources (e.g., fuel, money for expenses) along the way, and his traveling to the machine is directly proportional to the distance from the base where he was sent from.
+To find the shortest path, the Dijkstra's algorithm code from the previous assignment can be used.

 This partner can conduct an analysis, by calculating through simulations, where he examines how the numbers of malfunctioning equipment grows as the number of technicians and the parameter of the survival function, vary.